leynos/lag-complexity/docs/lag-complexity-function-design.md

   for each version of the crate.
 This provides a transparent and reproducible record of the scorer's empirical validity.

-## 6. Performance Benchmarking Protocol
+## 6. Performance benchmarking protocol

 To ensure the `lag_complexity` crate meets the performance requirements of production AI systems, a systematic benchmarking protocol will be established.